ShaherozAlamKhan/AWS-CI-CD-PIPELINE/README.md

 - **CodeCommit**: Version control for storing source code and configuration files.
 - **CodeBuild**: Compiles and builds the project.
+- **Git Installed**: Git must be installed and configured to manage version control in the VS Code environment.
 - **S3**: Stores build artifacts.
 - **CodeDeploy**: Deploys the application to the EC2 instance.